What is the Postbaccalaureate Program?

 1. Consider the elements of the graduate application- Graduate programs will likely assess your application according to a variety of factors.
 Admissions committees typically request and evaluate applicant grades, GRE scores, undergraduate coursework/transcripts, relevant experiences in the field, and letters of recommendation.
 The strength of a student’s application is directly related to strength of each of these components.

 2. Evaluate your academic achievements–The courses required for Postbacs are designed to give you the knowledge needed for graduate study and your performance in these courses will be important to graduate programs.
 To apply to the UW, students must have a minimum GPA of 3.0 for the last 90 graded quarter credits, and other graduate programs will likely have similar admission requirements.
 When evaluating your academic progress, it’s important to assess whether your coursework approximates the 3.0 benchmark; particularly the SPHSC, statistics, and science coursework.
 To be considered for admission to prestigious and highly regarded graduate programs, such as the ones at the UW, your grades should be at 3.5 or above.
-Most programs publish entrance statistics for prospective students to view in evaluating the strength of their applications (see Student Outcomes Data).
+Most programs publish entrance statistics for prospective students to view in evaluating the strength of their applications (see Student Outcome Data).

 3. Volunteer- Volunteering in a clinical setting or with individuals with special needs is another good way to prepare for graduate study.
 Clinical graduate degree programs consider community service in admissions.
 Consider volunteering at a hospital, clinic, or school to gain experience working with individuals with communication disorders and the professionals who assess, diagnose, and treat them.